 What resources would you direct other communities to?

 Call your neighboring towns and ask what they’re doing.
 There are some great listservs out there, too.
 The Island Institute and the state have good resources.
 The state has a good flood management program and mapping resources and some how-tos.
 Most communities have access to a regional planning commission.
 The Mid-coast Regional Planning Commission is making an effort to work with communities on sea level rise work.
 There’s funding from the state to help carry that out.
 So, that’s another resource communities should be looking at.

-- Island Institute Sea Level Rise Symposium Resources
+- Island Institute’s Sea Level Rise Symposium Presentations

 - Vinalhaven’s Sea Level Rise Committee Materials

 - National Flood Insurance Program Community Rating System Information